elk-zone/elk/README.md

 - [elk.h4.io](https://elk.h4.io) - Use Elk for the `h4.io` Server
 - [elk.universeodon.com](https://elk.universeodon.com) - Use Elk for the Universeodon Server

-> **Note**: Community deployments are not maintained by the Elk team.
+> **Note**: Community deployments are **NOT** maintained by the Elk team.
 It may not be synced with Elk's source code.
 Please do your own research about the host servers before using them.

 ## 💖 Sponsors